Mtnfx/DataScience/meeting_minutes.md

 - Introductions
 - Discussion of problems with the dataset(s)
-  - Several missing data points `Unsure if we can fix some of these`
+  - Several missing data points `After deleting all unfixable points, we still have 2852 data points to work with`
-  - Typing errors `All fixed with exception of 1 exercise set (Instructor 6, student E)`
+  - Typing errors `All fixed`

 - Set up this GitHub Repository
   - Aditya and Vishal confirmed to have full access
   - Wasim still needs to be added

-- Goal set to have data cleaning done by February 6th `Cleaning is done except for 1 month data entry`
+- Goal set to have data cleaning done by February 6th `Cleaning is completely done unless another unexpected typo is found`
   - Alec is responsible for manually fixing all fixable data and inquiring on potentially unfixable points
   - Given extra time, others may see it fit to scan excel data and fix up anty missed spots
   - Procedure for editing data in excel file: